Do you have mission critical data on your dedicated server

-I read threads every day from businesses (on various Internet forums) that have lost their data because their website violated the Terms of Services (TOS) of their host.
+I read threads every day from businesses (on various Internet forums) that have lost data on their dedicated server because their website violated the Terms of Services (TOS) of their host.
 This could have been because of DMCA complaints (copyright infringement) or email spamming.
 Often their sites are taken down without notice.
 Some scenarios were because the client didn’t keep their security patches up-to-date, then were hacked and didn’t have remote backups.
 Or they were victims of ransomware, where a cyber-criminal seizes control of a site, encrypts it and demands payment to release the site.

 So are you prepared to lose your data?

 Seems like a ridiculous question, but many aren’t prepared because they have no plan beyond simply trusting that their web host will provide backups if necessary.
 I write about disaster recovery more so than any other topic because of the severity related to losing mission critical data.
 More often than not, if you lose your data, you lose your business – or it’s severely impacted.
 Statistics have proved this out time and time again.

 When selecting a web host, read their Terms of Service carefully.
 They’re there to protect the host and you, spelling out legal expectations.
 Regardless, use due diligence to formulate a disaster recovery and business continuity plan that includes routinely scheduled remote offsite backups.
 Prepare for a worst case scenario.
 It’s better to be proactive rather than reactive.

 I relate this to car or health insurance.
 I hate to pay that bill each month, but I know it’s for my own protection.
 If you’re the owner or president of your company, you owe it to your clients and employees to secure your business.
 Stuff happens.
 It can and does happen to businesses just like yours every day.
 It doesn’t matter how large your firm or organization is, everyone is targeted today by cybercriminals.
 Protect your data!